maybleMyers/pusa/PusaV1/README.md

 </div>

 ## Training
-Our training pipeline is based on Diffsynth-Studio, which supports both full finetuing and lora finetuing.
+Our training pipeline is based on [DiffySynth-Studio](https://github.com/modelscope/DiffSynth-Studio/tree/3edf3583b1f08944cee837b94d9f84d669c2729c/examples/wanvideo), which supports both full finetuing and lora finetuning.
 We use LoRA training on a custom dataset to get Pusa V1.0 model.
 The training process consists of two stages: data preparation and training.

 ### Prepare Dataset
 You can download our dataset on Huggingface or prepare our own dataset following [DiffySynth-Studio](https://github.com/modelscope/DiffSynth-Studio/tree/3edf3583b1f08944cee837b94d9f84d669c2729c/examples/wanvideo).